 Under section 5 of the Constitution, the Governor-General may by proclamation prorogue the Parliament.
 Prorogation, on the conventional interpretation, has the effect of terminating a session of Parliament until the date specified in the proclamation or until the Houses are summoned to meet again by the Governor-General, and of terminating all business pending before the Houses.

 Prorogation is regarded as dispensing with sittings of the Senate which have been fixed by order of the Senate.
 Orders of the Senate setting its sitting days are regarded as operating only so long as the parliamentary session continues and as having no effect if a prorogation intervenes, unless express provision is made for sittings after prorogation (see below).
-Similarly, orders of the Senate directing committees to meet, for example, for estimates hearings, do not operate if a prorogation intervenes.
+Similarly, orders of the Senate directing committees to meet, for example, for estimates hearings, do not operate if a prorogation intervenes. [update: For example, in 2019 the early Budget led to considerable speculation about the effect of a possible prorogation on the estimates timetable.
+Advice was given that the scheduled program of hearings would be swept aside if prorogation occurred before the hearings commenced.
+If hearings were underway when prorogation took effect, they could continue during that day, subject to any decision of the committee to adjourn.
+Five scheduled days of hearings occurred, and parliament was prorogued early in the morning before hearings on the sixth day commenced, so that the hearings scheduled for that day did not take place.]
 Most committees have the power to meet after a prorogation and could meet if they choose to do so.

 The Senate has not met after a prorogation and before the opening of the next session by the Governor-General.
 The question of whether it could do so has been the subject of differing opinions.
 These were contained in documents presented to the Senate on 19 and 22 October 1984.
 The documents were: